TheDuffman85/crowdsec-web-ui/README.md

       --network your_crowdsec_network \
       crowdsec-web-ui
     ```
+> [!NOTE]
-    *Note: Ensure the container is on the same Docker network as CrowdSec so it can reach the URL.*
+> Ensure the container is on the same Docker network as CrowdSec so it can reach the URL.

 ### Docker Compose Example